Learn more about acne and how to achieve acne free skin.

 What is the complication of acne?

-Acne is the blockage of our pores.
-And if we dont manage it carefully, it can lead to acne scarring.
-Most acne medications BOUGHT OVER THE COUNTER are drying to your skin.
+This is the blockage of our pores.
+And if we dont manage it carefully, it can lead to scarring.
+Most medications BOUGHT OVER THE COUNTER are drying to your skin.
 They work by reducing sebum.
 Benzoyl peroxide works by killing the P Acne bacteria.

 So the question is, how do we treat acne?